Colorectal / Colon Cancer Treatment & Surgery in Singapore

 In a minority of patients, the discovery of a colonic growth is an incidental finding made on a scan performed for other reasons.
 The patient will then be advised to undergo a colonoscopy to confirm the diagnosis.

-The treatment of colon cancer consists of two components, namely Surgery and Chemotherapy and/or Radiotherapy.
+The colon cancer treatment in Singapore consists of two components, namely Surgery and Chemotherapy and/or Radiotherapy.

 Surgery is the first-line treatment for all colon cancers that have not spread.
 This means that the cancer is still contained within the colon and the lymph nodes in the vicinity of the colon.